-Call: Cluster 6 Call 02 - two stage Specific conditions Indicative budget The total indicative budget for the topic is EUR 8.00 million.
-Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: Applicants submitting a proposal under the blind evaluation pilot (see General Annex F) must not disclose their organisation names, acronyms, logos, nor names of personnel in Part B of their first stage application (see General Annex E).
+Call: Cluster 6 Cal l 02 - two stage Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 4.00 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Indicative budget The total indicative budget for the topic is EUR 8.00 million.
+Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: Applicants submitting a proposal under the blind evaluation pilot (see General Annex F) must not disclose their organisation names, acronyms, logos nor names of personnel in the proposal abstract and Part B of their first-stage application (see General Annex E).
 Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: The proposals must apply the multi-actor approach.
 See definition of the multi-actor approach in the introduction to this work programme part.
+Procedure The procedure is described in General Annex F. The following exceptions apply: This topic is part of the blind evaluation pilot under which first stage proposals will be evaluated blindly.

-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) .
+Legal and financial set-up of the Grant The rules are described in General Annex G. The following exceptions apply: Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) 140 .

-Expected Outcome: Successful proposals will be in line with the European Green Deal priorities, notably the farm to fork strategy, the revised Waste Framework Directive and the EU's climate targets for 2030 and 2050.
-Actions will also be in line with the overall challenges highlighted in the updated Food 2030 pathways for action report published in December 2023 on food waste and resource efficient food systems.
+Expected Outcome: Successful proposals will be in line with the European Green Deal priorities, the revised Waste Framework Directive and the EU's climate targets for 2030 and 2050.
+Actions will also be in line with the overall challenges highlighted in the updated Food 2030 pathways for action report published in December 2023141 on food waste and resource efficient food systems.